VirgilSecurity/virgil-crypto-c/docs/c_gmodule.md

 The c_gmodule item can have these attributes:

-name:
-    Short module name.
-The name attribute is required.

 class:
     Short class name that is implmeneted in this module.
 This attributes is used for inner components name resolution.
 The class attribute is
     optional.

+scope:
+    Defines component visibility.
+The scope attribute is optional.
+Its default value is "public".
+It can take one of the following values:

+Value: Meaning:
+public: Component is visible for outside world.
+private: Component is visible only within library or a specific source file.

+name:
+    Short module name.
+The name attribute is required.

 header_file:
     Name of the generated header file without path.
 The header_file attribute